csteach488/csteach488.github.io/weekly_assignment.md

   * [Week 10 - Project Contributions](https://trello.com/b/71vDvak6/week-10-project-contributions    )
   * this board is **important** - it will help to establish member contributions for the project
   * please complete this requirement by **Friday 29th March 2019** at the latest

-**n.b.** if you have time this week, try to play a game designed by Will Wright.

 Any questions, please let me know.